Bipolar Disorder Treatment

 • Exaggerated self-confidence or grandiose feelings

-• Excessive appetites for food, drinking, or heightened sex drive
+• Excessive appetites for food, drinking, or a heightened sex drive

 • Persistent low mood, including feelings of sadness, despair, or emptiness